E già

-E già is an album by the Italian singer and songwriter Lucio Battisti.
+E già is the fifteenth studio album by the Italian singer and songwriter Lucio Battisti.
 It was released in September 1982 by Numero Uno.

 The album was Italy's 14th best selling album in 1982.

 The pictures for the cover were taken by Gered Mankowitz at Mother Ivy's Bay in Cornwall, UK.
 The smiles on the cover were drawn by Battisti's son, Luca, who at the time was 9.

 Track listing

 All lyrics written by Velezia (Grazia Letizia Veronese), all music composed by Lucio Battisti.